Sandoval, Belt homer in Giants’ win over D’backs

 TRAINER’S ROOM

-Giants: RHP Johnny Cueto threw a bullpen session off flat ground before Saturday’s game, and the Giants were encouraged enough by what they saw for manager Bruce Bochy to say that Cueto could come back from Tommy John surgery before the season ends.
+Giants: RHP Johnny Cueto threw a bullpen session off flat ground before Saturday’s game, and the Giants were encouraged enough by what they saw for Bochy to say that Cueto could come back from Tommy John surgery before the season ends.
 Cueto had elbow reconstructive surgery last August.

 Diamondbacks: RHP Zack Greinke is on track to make his next scheduled start, Tuesday at San Diego, on five days’ rest, after a bullpen session that Lovullo said went well Saturday.
 Greinke had an MRI on Friday that revealed no damage to his abdominal area after he left his last start with a trainer. … OF David Peralta was held out of the lineup after aggravating pain in his upper back and shoulder area Friday night.